MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 </details>

 For the most part, the IR here is unchanged, but we have some differences.
 With the exception of the obviously created kernel under the loop node, we also see that `dim_id` nodes, which represented the index of an element at this dimension, are replaced with `block_id` and `block_thread_id`, on a GPU, for instance, those map to the workgroup index and the internal 3D workgroup thread indices.
-I didn't go with a single 1D workgroup thread index, since its somewhat easier to read if it maps directly to how compute shaders are written, but this wasn't really necessary.
+I didn't go with a single 1D workgroup thread index, since its somewhat easier to read the generated kernel code, if it maps directly to how compute shaders are written, but this wasn't really necessary.
 Additionally the shader compiler might in theory better compile the generated code.

 Also notably, by default the compiler clamps all indexing operations to the shape of the `memory` input to avoid undefined behaviour.
 Some internal operations can avoid doing this to not do useless work, but I also plan to give the user access to how the indices could be computed under the hood.